aws-samples/shopfloor-connectivity/docs/sfc-configuration.md

 of environment variables with the specified name or a configured secret (see below).
 Using placeholders will help to keep consistency between (repeated) values in the configuration and values used in other configuration types.

+Name of the placeholders can contain the characters:

+*a-z A-Z 0-9  :  / ,  - _*

 ## Configuration secrets

 SFC integrates with AWS Secrets Manager following the same logic as used in GreenGrass Secret manager.
 Secrets are